rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 ### PPO Algorithm

 Proximal Policy Optimization (PPO) is a policy gradient method for reinforcement learning that alternates between sampling data through interaction with the environment and optimizing a "surrogate" objective function using stochastic gradient ascent.
-PPO is designed to be simpler to implement and tune compared to other policy gradient methods while maintaining strong performance.

 In each step, the agent:

 1. Observes the current state.